mariothedog/1000-Days/README.md

 * The app now just logs all your open windows to a file
 * There is no pause between each write to the log.txt file so it writes thousands of entries a second
 * Seems to be pretty buggy at the moment

+**Day 19:** *(Streak: 19 - 20/1/2020)*
+* Python
+* Working on the time tracking app(https://github.com/mariothedog/Time-Tracking-App/commit/b8c166f44c5f7c46e90f507bc2d2804f73f304d0)
+* I fixed one of the issues I noticed yesterday (I thought IsIconic meant *not* minimised but now now that it means that it *is* minimized)
+* Still not perfect as it logs some background processes like `Microsoft Text Input Application`
+* Now only logs activity once a second so it doesn't eat up CPU